-It takes it out of that diety thinking that we can come to from such positive or wonderful intentions even and it takes it out of that into, "Oh.
-I've allowed myself a deeper awareness of myself and I've just dipped my pinky toe into those thoughts and feelings enough times, or with enough grace and openness that I'm starting to neutralize any of the feelings that come up because of it," because it can be really surprising if we're living most of our lives not in the present moment, which is a very common and typical way of being an American in the United States of America, which the majority of my listeners, y'all are here, we're all here together.
+You keep doing the habit, it takes it out of that diety thinking that we can come to from such positive or wonderful intentions even, and it takes it out of that into, "Oh, I've allowed myself a deeper awareness of myself, and I've just dipped my pinky toe in to those thoughts and feelings enough times or with enough grace and openness that I'm starting to neutralize any of the feelings that come up because of it."
+Because it can be really surprising if we're living most of our lives not in the present moment, which is a very common and typical way of being an American, like in the United States of America, which the majority of my listeners, you all are here.

+We're all here together.
 That's the common way that we've been raised.

-We don't typically, some of us do, have the option or opportunity, and this might be changing with newer generations, but I think the generations that are tending to listen to this podcast, we weren't necessarily raised with self-awareness techniques that we could use from a loving place or mindfulness techniques, techniques that help bring us into, safely, that feels safe from a neurological standpoint, that bring us into safety in the present moment.
-A lot of our days, a lot of mass marketing, a lot of what is marketed to us as an ideal life or lifestyle is really supportive of things that are beyond us, that are we look a certain way, we're acting in a certain way, or we have certain things, or we're around certain people.
+We don't typically.
+Some of us do have the option or opportunity, and this might be changing with newer generations, but I think the generations that are tending to listen to this podcast, we weren't necessarily raised with self-awareness techniques that we could use from a loving place or mindfulness techniques.
+Techniques that help bring us into safely, like that feel safe from a neurological standpoint, that bring us into safety in the present moment.
+A lot of our days, a lot of mass marketing, a lot of what is marketed to us as an ideal life or lifestyle is really supportive of things that are beyond us.

-None of that really focuses in on how do I feel in this present moment.
-If we can drop into that space, not even from a place of trying to fix or save an urge, but instead from a place of just being, of creating the capacity to drop into the present moment, I think what a lot of you will find is that these subjects, weight loss, food choices, exercise, movement, sleep, self-care, they actually start to become simple, and no one can claim that simplicity except you for yourself, so I want all of you to give that a try this week.
+It's either we look a certain way, we're acting in a certain way, or we have certain things, or we're around certain people.
+None of that really focuses in on, how do I feel in this present moment.
+If we can drop into that space, not even from a place of trying to fix or save an urge, but instead from a place of just being, of creating the capacity to drop into the present moment, I think what a lot of you will find is that these subjects, weight loss, food choices, exercise, movement, sleep, self care, they actually start to become simple.
+And no one can claim that simplicity except you for yourself.
+So I want you to give that all.
+So I want all of you to give that a try this week.

-What happens when you drop into the present moment?
-Not from a place of fixing or shoulding or getting through or powering through, but even if it's the teeniest, tiniest pinky toe into the pool of the present moment when we're feeling or noticing an urge that is coming up that we might be enacting or desiring to shift away from.
-Can we create the capacity to be with that urge without expectation, without judgment, and see what arises from there?
-That can be one of the most powerful practices that you'll have in your life and we can do it around food and nutrition, and where we practice one thing, we're going to build competence in that practice, and then it can apply to any other part of our life if we would so like it to.
+What happens when you drop into the present moment, not from a place of fixing or shoulding or getting through or powering through, but even if it's the tiniest pinky toe into the pool of the present moment, when we're feeling or noticing an urge that is coming up that we might be enacting or desiring to shift away from.
+Can we create this week the capacity to be with that urge, without expectation, without judgment, and see what arises from there.
+That can be one of the most powerful practices that you'll have in your life.
+And we can do it around food and nutrition.
+And where we practice one thing, we're going to build competence in that practice.
+And then it can apply to any other part of our life if we would so like it to.
+So I hope you all have a great week and I'll see you in the next episode.
+Did you know you can find more support from me on my website, go to luciahawley.com to connect.